Initiative 83: Implementation

-Although the initiative passed overwhelmingly, the Council ultimately had a pocket veto power over its implementation by witholding funding.
+Although the initiative passed overwhelmingly, the Council ultimately had a pocket veto power over its implementation by withholding funding.
 On July 14, 2025, the Council voted 8-4 to approve funding for ranked-choice voting but declined to fund open primaries in the 2026 elections.

+Writing in Washington Socialist, Kurtis H. and Patrick Dalton argue that the initiative would disenfranchise Democratic voters in at-large council seat elections.
+Voters previously cast two votes and the top two candidates— typically the Democratic nominee and a Democrat-aligned independent— would be elected.
+Under the new system, ballots for the first-place finisher, likely the Democrat, would not count toward the second-place candidate, effectively discarding the majority of voters’ second choices.
+This may reduce Democratic voters’ influence and could allow a Republican candidate to win, which has not happened since Carol Schwartz last won re-election in 2004.